Straight-ahead into the 21st century

 Paul Silbergleit is a Milwaukee-based jazz guitarist, composer, educator, and author.
 Straight-ahead in style, he bears the influence of figures such as Grant Green, Wes Montgomery, Jim Hall, Pat Metheny, Pat Martino, and Kenny Burrell.

 Paul has performed with a wide array of jazz luminaries such as Melvin Rhyne, Phil Woods, Benny Golson, Tierney Sutton, Jon Faddis, Richie Cole, Brian Lynch, David Hazeltine, and Jack McDuff, to name just a few.
 A member of area jazz supergroup We Six, he has also worked with notable institutions like the Milwaukee Repertory Theater and the Milwaukee Symphony Orchestra.
-His critically acclaimed albums Silberglicity, My New Attitude, and January have climbed onto the jazz airwaves and charts, while his brand new release The Hidden Standard shows off his arranging skills with an amazing variety of reimagined familiar tunes.
+His critically acclaimed albums Silberglicity, My New Attitude, and January have climbed onto the jazz airwaves and charts, while his new release The Hidden Standard shows off his arranging skills with an amazing variety of reimagined familiar tunes.

 In addition to his performance career, Paul is an active and experienced teacher and clinician, and the author or co-author of numerous widely-distributed instructional materials.
-He is part of the inaugural faculty of the new Milwaukee Jazz Institute, and has also taught at Cardinal Stritch University (Milwaukee) and the Wisconsin Conservatory of Music.
+He is part of the inaugural faculty of the Milwaukee Jazz Institute, and has also taught at Cardinal Stritch University (Milwaukee) and the Wisconsin Conservatory of Music.
 His teaching experience ranges from elementary to Elderhostel, including private lessons in guitar and improvisation, ensemble coaching, and jazz history/appreciation.
-Following his contributions to Hal Leonard’s Guitar Lessons Goldmine book series as well as their Guitar Licks Goldmine DVDs, the publisher released his monumental 25 Great Jazz Guitar Solos in late 2015.
+Following his contributions to Hal Leonard’s Guitar Lessons Goldmine book series as well as their Guitar Licks Goldmine DVDs, the publisher released his monumental 25 Great Jazz Guitar Solos in late 2015, and the equally heavy Play Like Joe Pass in late 2020.

 Check out Paul’s Guitar Licks Goldmine video lessons at GuitarInstructor.com